Skip to main content

 Reproductive healthcare is typically more difficult to access in rural areas.
 According to the Kaiser Family Foundation's (KFF) issue brief, Women's Sexual and Reproductive Health Services: Key Findings from the 2020 KFF Women's Health Survey, rural women are less likely to have had a recent pap test and less likely to have access to a provider who discussed reproductive health issues with them, such as contraception, sexual and relationship history, sexually transmitted infections (STIs) and other transmissible diseases, pre-exposure prophylaxis (PrEP), and menopause.

 Access to obstetric services is a persistent, but growing concern in rural areas.
 A 2022 Center for Economic Analysis of Rural Health policy brief, County-Level Availability of Obstetric Care and Economic Implications of Hospital Closures on Obstetric Care, reports that out of 148 counties that lost obstetric services between 2012 and 2019 due to hospital or unit closures/conversions, 113 of the counties were rural.
-A June 2020 University of Minnesota Rural Health Research Center (UMN RHRC) infographic, Loss of Hospital-based Obstetric Services in Rural Counties in the United States, 2004-2018, displays similar data.
-According to the document, only 27% of non-core counties had hospital-based OB services as of 2018.
-A 2024 report from March of Dimes states that 59% of rural counties are maternity care deserts.
 Additionally, a 2020 action plan from the U.S. Department of Health and Human Services, Healthy Women, Healthy Pregnancies, Healthy Futures: Action Plan to Improve Maternal Health in America, points out that, although 15% of people in the U.S. live in rural communities, only 6% of OB/GYNs serve these areas.
 However, many rural family physicians provide broad OB/GYN services to their patients.

 Oral Health Services

 Oral health can affect overall physical and emotional health.
-For example, oral health needs that are not addressed can lead to pain, cosmetic concerns, and can affect academic or professional success.
+For example, oral health needs that are not addressed can lead to pain or cosmetic concerns that can affect academic or professional success.
 Despite the importance of oral health, access to dental care is either very limited or difficult to access in many rural and remote communities.

 Traditionally, health insurance plans have not covered oral health services.
 A separate dental insurance plan is needed to cover oral health services and procedures.
 According to the 2021 National Institutes of Health report Oral Health in America, fewer rural residents have dental insurance compared to urban residents.

 Another factor limiting access to dental services is the lack of dental health professionals in rural and underserved areas.
-As of September 2022, 67.06% of Dental Health Professional Shortage Areas were located in rural areas.
+As of September 2024, 66.70% of Dental Health Professional Shortage Areas were located in rural areas.
 For the most current numbers, see HRSA's Designated Health Professional Shortage Areas Statistics.
-A June 2015 WWAMI Rural Health Research Center report, Dentist Supply, Dental Care Utilization, and Oral Health Among Rural and Urban U.S. Residents, found that rural adults used dental services less and had more permanent tooth loss compared to urban adults, which could be related to the scarcity of dentists in rural areas.
 According to 2020-2021 HRSA Area Health Resource Files, there are 7.5 dentists per 10,000 citizens in metropolitan areas and 4.7 dentists per 10,000 citizens in nonmetropolitan areas.
+The lack of dental professionals in rural areas can lead to poor oral health in rural residents.

 A May 2018 NRHA policy brief, Improving Rural Oral Healthcare Access, offers recommendations to address dental workforce shortages and to ultimately improve access to oral health services, including:

-For more information, see What oral health disparities are present in rural America? on RHIhub's Oral Health in Rural Communities topic guide.
+For more information, see What oral health disparities are present in rural America? on the Oral Health in Rural Communities topic guide.

 How do rural healthcare facility and service closures impact access to care?